back-kh/PALM-LAY/README.md

 ---
 🙏 Acknowledgements

-Manuscript collections sourced from India, Cambodia, and Indonesia under open Creative Commons licenses.
+Manuscript collections sourced from **India, Cambodia and Indonesia** under open Creative Commons licenses.

-Annotation team included students and researchers from Cambodia, China, and Indonesia.
+Annotation team included students and researchers from **Cambodia, China, and Indonesia**.

-**Funding Support:** The World Academy of Sciences (Italy), Chinese Academy of Sciences (China), One-to-Many Research (Cambodia), and the National Natural Science Foundation of China.
+**Funding Support:** The World Academy of Sciences (Italy), Chinese Academy of Sciences (China), One-to-Many Research (Cambodia), and the National Natural Science Foundation of China (China).

 🔗 References